 Preliminary work:

-1. Consideration of encyclopedias, illustrations.
+1. Review of encyclopedias and illustrations.

-3. Conducting research, experiments.
+3. Conducting research and experiments.

 1Progress of educational activities: